jsphotos205/strava/streamlit/pages/md/Strava_API.md

 # Strava API

-Following is a walkthrough of acquring and working with the Strava API
+Following is a walkthrough of acquring and working with the Strava API.

+The original file can be found on [GitHub](https://github.com/jsphotos205/strava "GitHub link") as a Jupyter Noterbook under the name [strava_api.ipynb](https://github.com/jsphotos205/strava/blob/main/strava_api.ipynb "strava_api.ipynb link")

 ## Strava account information: